ondrejmokry/InpaintingAutoregressive/README.md

 Note that the codes to compute the psychoacoustically motivated metrics (PEMO-Q, PEAQ) are not provided.

-The PEAQ package ican be acquired from [TSP Lab of McGill University](http://www-mmsp.ece.mcgill.ca/Documents/Software/), the PEMO-Q software is available through [University of Oldenburg](https://uol.de/en/mediphysics/downloads/pemo-q).
-Because the processing is very time- and spacedemanding, the provided .mat files with the results include all the data precomputed.
+The PEAQ package can be acquired from [TSP Lab of McGill University](http://www-mmsp.ece.mcgill.ca/Documents/Software/), the PEMO-Q software is available through [University of Oldenburg](https://uol.de/en/mediphysics/downloads/pemo-q).
+Because the processing is very time- and space-demanding, the provided .mat files with the results include all the data precomputed.

 ## Further dependencies

 The experiments were run in Matlab R2023a using Signal Processing Toolbox (Version 9.2), Parallel Computing Toolbox (Version 7.8) and [Large Time-Frequency Analysis Toolbox](http://ltfat.org/) (Version 2.4.0).

-If you want to try also the variant of SPAIN with dictionary learning as a reference method, the [CVX toolbox](http://cvxr.com/cvx/) is necessary.
+For running SPAIN with dictionary learning as a reference method, the [CVX toolbox](http://cvxr.com/cvx/) is necessary.

 ## Statistical testing of LPC versus Burg algorithm